How to Read a Protest: The Art of Organizing and Resistance

 About L.A.
 Kauffman

 L.A.
-Kauffman has spent more than thirty years immersed in radical movements, as a journalist, historian, organizer, and strategist.
-Her writings on grassroots activism and social movement history have been published in The Nation, The Progressive, Mother Jones, the Village Voice, n+1, The Baffler, and many other outlets.
+Kauffman has spent more than thirty-five years immersed in grassroots movements, as a journalist, historian, organizer, and strategist.
+Her writings on organizing and social movement history have been published in The Guardian, The Nation, The Progressive, Mother Jones, the Village Voice, n+1, The Baffler, and many other outlets.